vctrla/intrinsic/docs/common-errors.md

   of the data from 2023.
 Try to always use the same reports for that company, ideally their annual reports.

+- ❌ **Overly narrow page selection**.
+Due to inconsistencies in the files, page detection may sometimes be inaccurate.
+Add 1–2 extra pages at the beginning and at the end to give a margin in case the selection is misread.

 **Recommendations:**

-- ✅ Try to always send the same type of report for each company and preferably consolidated reports.
+- ✅ Try to always send the **same type of report** for each company and preferably consolidated reports.
 The more standardized and professional the report, the easier it will be to correctly extract the information.

-- ✅ Prefer annual reports, since dates and periods are usually more specific and there’s less chance of using incorrect values.
+- ✅ Prefer **annual reports**, since dates and periods are usually more specific and there’s less chance of using incorrect values.

+- ✅ When selecting pages, include **1–2 extra pages** before and after the main section.

 - ✅ Remember you can manually modify values in the data display UI by clicking the **edit** icon.